RentoSaijo/COM212/FinalProject/README.md

 ## Main Menu (See Example .txt File for Clarification)
 1. Create Profile
    1. Full Name must satisfy the following:
-    i.
-String of length > 0
+      1. String of length > 0
-   ii.
-Two words (space in between)
+      2. Two words (space in between)
-  b.
-Email must satisfy the following:
+   2. Email must satisfy the following:
-    i.
-String that follows the basic regex (user@domain.tld)
+      1. String that follows the basic regex (user@domain.tld)
-  c.
-Password must satisfy the following:
+   3. Password must satisfy the following:
-    i.
-String of length >= 8
+      1. String of length >= 8
-  d.
-Class Year must satisfy the following:
+   4. Class Year must satisfy the following:
-    i.
-Integer +/- 100 years from today
+      1. Integer +/- 100 years from today
-3. Load Profile -> Reads `mysocialprofile.txt` if present.
+2. Load Profile -> Reads `mysocialprofile.txt` if present.
-  a.
-All the above conditions must be met, plus:
+   1. All the above conditions must be met, plus:
-  b.
-Events must satisfy the following:
+   2. Events must satisfy the following:
-    i.
-Each event surrounded by `"` and separated by `,` ii.
-Each event contains String with 6 space-separated parts iii.
-First 5 parts resemble ``MM dd yyyy HH mm``
+      1. Each event surrounded by `"` and separated by `,`
+      2. Each event contains String with 6 space-separated parts
+      3. First 5 parts resemble ``MM dd yyyy HH mm``
-  c.
-Timeline must satisfy the following:
+   3. Timeline must satisfy the following:
-    i.
-Each post surrounded by `"` and separated by `,` ii.
-Each post is String
+      1. Each post surrounded by `"` and separated by `,`
+      2. Each post is String
-  d.
-Friends must satisfy the following:
+   4. Friends must satisfy the following:
-    i.
-Each friend surrounded by `"` and separated by `,` ii.
-Each friend contains String different from user's email
+      1. Each friend surrounded by `"` and separated by `,`
+      2. Each friend contains String different from user's email
-4. Quit App
+3. Quit App

 ## Home Screen
 - Upcoming Events: Next Date-ordered Event